|Trade and GDP Growth after WWII|

 |Trade Wars||1.
 Trojan War|

-It is a Romantic story, but it is difficult to believe that a King would mobilize a thousand ships to get one woman.
+It is a romantic story, but it is difficult to believe that a King would mobilize a thousand ships just to bring back one woman.
 There may have been an economic motive; Apparently, Troy was a trading port.
 There were some trade between Mycenaeans and Trojans, and Troy was a major trading post as the people of Troas controlled the trade routes to the Black Sea.

 The real motive of the Greeks to destroy Troy may have been to control the maritime trade in the Aegean Sea.
-In other words, Trojan War may have been a trade war.
+That is, Trojan War was probably a trade war.